Temporomandibular Joint Disorder (TMD)

 Prevalence

-• Up to 1/2 the population may have 1+ symptom of TMD, but most are not limited by symptoms, and <1:4 seek medical or dental treatment.
+• Up to 50% of people may have at least one symptom of TMD, but most are not limited by symptoms.

-• The American Academy of Orofacial Pain categorizes TMD according to three anatomic origins of pain.
-The change in name from TMJ to TMD emphasizes that many do not suffer from true articular pain.
+• The American Academy of Orofacial Pain categorizes TMD according to three anatomic origins of pain, including the following:

 • Muscle disorders involving the muscles of mastication